 Mental health, financial instability, lack of providers and access concerns were brought up in every focus group.
-For a detailed summary of the focus group sessions see Appendix D. A brief summary of the key findings for each topic is presented in the below tables.
+For a detailed summary of the focus group sessions see Appendix D. A brief summary of the key findings for each topic is presented below.